 Princess has Acute Lymphoblastic Leukemia, Childhood acute lymphoblastic leukemia (ALL) is a type of cancer in which the bone marrow makes too many immature lymphocytes (a type of white blood cell).

-This beautiful little girl is Moon Rose Cortez and she is 7 years old.
-Moon Rose loves life and enjoys bringing smiles to people’s faces, she loves to laugh and just be a kid.
+This beautiful little girl is Moon Rose Cortez, and she is seven years old.
+Moon Rose loves life and enjoys bringing smiles to people’s faces; she loves to laugh and be a kid.

 Moon Rose has Acute Lymphoblastic Leukemia or ALL, like so many of the children we help support here at Adonai’s Mercy House, Acute Lymphoblastic Leukemia is when too many stem cells become lymphoblasts, B lymphocytes, or T lymphocytes.

 The cells do not work like normal lymphocytes and are not able to fight infection very well.
 These cells are cancer (leukemia) cells.

 This Handsome little man is Vince Darren Sesno, he is 6 years old.
 Vince has acute lymphoblastic leukemia or ALL.
 This is a type of cancer in which the bone marrow makes too many immature lymphocytes (a type of white blood cell).
 This type of cancer usually gets worse quickly if it is not treated.

 Vince is a typical 6 year old, he loves life and says he dreams a lot about different things, he really likes school because he has friends, and enjoys playing with the other kids.
 Vince doesn’t like cancer, it makes him feel sick and he would rather play with his friends.